 Q: Do you have a stub on the check breaking down the amount paid?

-A: Yes, with each check a voucher is sent indicating the breakdown of your reimbursement check.
+A: No. However, if you require a breakdown, you may contact the jury clerk.
 Attendance fees are considered as compensation for services rendered by jurors.
-Travel and subsistence (per diem) allowances are considered reimbursement for out-of -pocket expenses incurred by the juror.
+Travel and subsistence (per diem) allowances are considered reimbursement for out-of-pocket expenses incurred by the juror.
 If a juror drives, takes public transportation, or spends the night in a hotel, then the juror has incurred an out-of-pocket expense and is reimbursed by the Court for that expense.
 Please note that prior approval must be granted for over-night stays.

 Q: Are juror attendance fees considered reportable income?